Michaelgwei86/kubernetes/Kubernetes/README.md

 - kubectl edit pod <podname>
 ```
 ### 2. *DEPLOYMENTS:*
-+ When you want to deploy an application, you may want to deploy several pods of that application for high
++ When you want to deploy an application, you may want to deploy several pods of that application for high availability.
-availability.
-When a newer version of that application is available in docker, you want to gradually update
-to avoid downtime of the application.
++ When a newer version of that application is available in docker, you want to gradually update to avoid downtime of the application.
-suppose an update has issues, you will want to do a rollback to the previous working version
++ Suppose an update has issues, you will want to do a rollback to the previous working version
 + You can also make changes such as resources and the number of pods.
 + Deployment provides the capability to upgrade the underlying instance such as rolling update, pause, upgrade, Rollback,
 + In creating a deployment, a ReplicaSet and Pod are created in the background